eudoxia0/eudoxia0.github.io/article/_posts/2023-04-17-my-experience-bupropion.md

    morning and a cup of tea in the afternoon?
 What's the clearance rate of sugar-free Monster?
 Maybe I can supplement [L-tyrosine][tyr] since it's a dopamine precursor.
-I'd try to twist every knob: caffeine intake, sun exposure, cardio, lifting, etc. And nothing worked consistently.
+I'd try to twist every knob: caffeine intake, sun exposure, cardio, lifting, micronutrients, etc. And nothing worked consistently.

    It made it extremely difficult to plan for the future, because I had no idea when or how long I could work on something.